 An organisation in Jerusalem, the "Yad Vashem," would like to have a replica of the leaping buck of the Oppenheimer foun-tain which stands in the city centre.

 IN AMERICA

-Herman Wald, just from abroad, said returned from abroad, said yesterday, "there is a world-wide demand for art as never before."
+Herman Wald, just returned from abroad, said yesterday, "there is a world-wide demand for art as never before."